RunSi/football/README.md

-# teamfixture.py
+ Comp_fixtures2.py

-This small python script will grab data from api.football-data.org and will display forthcoming fixtures of the 2016/2017 premier league season.
+This small python script will grab data from api.football-data.org and display forthcoming fixtures for 15 European Leagues

 Python 3.x and dependencies are 'requests' and 'prettytable'.
 These modules will need to be installed for the script to run.

-./teamfixture.py list
-will provide a list of acceptable EPL names

-./teamfixture.py "EPL name"
-will provide current forthcoming fixtures for the team.

-To Do
-Add previous results
-Add league position
+Two files are required

+Comp_fixtures2.py - main program
+getfooty.py - function for grabbing api data

-Make code a bit more elegant
+The code is a little more elegant than the previous league script, but still needs some work.

+Operation is pretty self explanatory, just run python3 Comp_fixtures2.py